MonoGame/docs.monogame.github.io/index.md

         video walkthroughs, or make any improvement to the current documentation, we could use your help!
     </p>
     <p>
-        Check out the <a href="https://github.com/MonoGame/MonoGame/blob/develop/README.md">README on GitHub</a> or
+        Check out the <a href="https://github.com/MonoGame/MonoGame/blob/develop/README.md">README on GitHub</a>for information on MonoGame or
-        <a href="http://community.monogame.net/t/lets-improve-the-monogame-documentation/916">talk with us on the
-        community site</a> to learn how to help!
-For a quick start, you can jump on this
+        <a href="https://discord.gg/monogame">talk with us on Discord</a> to learn how to help!
-        <a href="https://github.com/MonoGame/MonoGame/projects/4">list of documentation tasks.</a>
     </p>
 </section>